kontent-ai/gatsby-starter/README.md

 ## Developing

 You may use any IDE, however, we've added a [settings file](https://github.com/Kentico/gatsby-starter-kentico-cloud/blob/master/.vscode/launch.json) for [Visual Studio Code](https://code.visualstudio.com/) for easier debugging.

+To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your site.
+Then, move the `gatsby-node.js` and `normalize.js` files from `/plugins/gatsby-source-kentico-cloud/src` to `/plugins/gatsby-source-kentico-cloud` (up one level).

 ### Experimenting